Azure-Samples/MLOpsDatabricks/docs/setup-training-pipeline.md

   > and consume the values from the pipeline.
 Refer to
   > [this documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#link-secrets-from-an-azure-key-vault)
   > if you want to implement it.

+  > **Tip**
+  >
+  > _Unlike a normal variable, they are not automatically decrypted into
+  > environment variables for scripts.
+You can explicitly map them in, though._
+  >
+  > This mapping is already done on the `build-train.yml` file for this sample.
+  > Although it's worth mentioning for learning purposes.
+  > You can read more [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=classic%2Cbatch#secret-variables).

 There are other 5 variables that are already set with values at the YAML file: